Mariners designate catcher Jacob Nottingham for assignment, recall pitcher Wyatt Mills

 Also

-- Left-hander Nick Margevicius, who was placed on the injured list with shoulder inflammation, will undergo further testing next week to determine what is causing the issues.
+- Left-hander Nick Margevicius, who was placed on the injured list with shoulder inflammation, will undergo further testing next week to determine what is causing the issue.

-With the players at the alternate site reporting to Triple-A Tacoma next week to start the minor league season, Ichiro will be noticeable addition to the coaching staff.
-He will work with hitters in the batting cages, work with outfield defense and also throwing batting practice.
+- With the players at the alternate site reporting to Triple-A Tacoma next week to start the minor league season, Ichiro will be noticeable addition to the coaching staff.
+He will work with hitters in the batting cages, work with outfield defense and throwing batting practice.
 He had been working exclusively with players at the alternate training site for the last month.

 “He’ll be doing what he’s always done,” Servais said.
 “He will be around here every home game and I’m looking forward to having him around.
 I really enjoy it and our players do as well.”